gquarles/Discord-Bot-Template/README.md

 ### Prerequisites
 > Python 3.6.0
-> [discord.py](https://github.com/Rapptz/discord.py) Installed using `python -m pip install discord`

 ### Installation
 1. Clone the repo into a directory
+2. `python -m pip install -r requirements.txt`
-2. Edit token.json with your  bot token
+3. Edit token.json with your  bot token
-3. Change the bot.py file to add your commands and channel name
+4. Change the bot.py file to add your commands and channel name

 ## Usage
 TODO